synfinatic/aws-sso-cli/README.md

 web browser.
 The URL can be sent directly to the browser (default), printed in the terminal or copied into the Copy & Paste buffer of your computer.

+**Note:** Normally, you can only have a single active AWS Console session at a time, but multiple session are supported via the [FirefoxOpenUrlInContainer]( docs/config.md#browser--urlaction--urlactionexec--firefoxopenurlincontainer) configuration option.

 Flags:

  * `--region <region>`, `-r` -- Specify the `$AWS_DEFAULT_REGION` to use